JoeLeavitt/Collaboard/README.md

 ## Features

-Collaboard put collaboration first.
+Collaboard puts collaboration first.
 With a click of a button, your group/team can have your very own Collaboard without needing to log in.

 With a Collaboard you can chat about and visualize your ideas in real time.